ivannofick/go-api-starterpack/Readme.md

 # go-api-starterpack

-A lightweight and opinionated Go API starter pack featuring a clean project structure, PostgreSQL integration, JWT authentication, and transaction-safe CRUD operations.
+A lightweight and opinionated Go API starter pack featuring a clean project structure, Database(PostgreSQL, MySQL) integration, JWT authentication, and transaction-safe CRUD operations.

 This project is designed to be **simple enough for learning**, yet **structured enough for real-world usage**.